 John Lawry– John is a musician, composer, producer, and songwriter.
 He is most remembered for being the keyboardist of Christian rock band Petra during their most prolific years.
 As a member of Petra, John is a recipient of four GRAMMY Awards and multiple Dove Awards.
 In 2014 was awarded the SESAC LIFETIME LEGACY Award.

-Cyndy Reeves– Cyndy is the founder of the Smoky Mountains Songwriter Festival held in Gatlinburg, TN in late summer.
+Cyndy Reeves– Cyndy is the founder of the Smoky Mountains Songwriter Festival held in Gatlinburg, TN in Mid August.
 The Smoky Mountains Songwriters Festival is a platform for songwriters to perform their original songs.
 You will recognize many of these songs from the “Hit” lists.
 The songwriter not only performs but tells you the story behind the song.
 It is one of the greatest entertainment venues you will ever see.
 Public Invited.
 4 days of free live entertainment in downtown Gatlinburg.

 Scot Sax– Scot knows his way around a solid pop song.